Sheffield-TALE/Group-Bulletin-Board/README.md

    Please contact Twin Karmakharm (t.karmakharm@sheffield.ac.uk) or RSE group (rse@shef.ac.uk) for requesting access.

+- **_TALE Private Node on ShARC_**:

+  - Starting an interactive session

+    Type `qrshx -P tale` to get access to the node (node156).
+Use `top` to check how busy it is (currently idle, so please use it).

+  - Submitting batch jobs

+    Batch Jobs can be submitted to the TALE private node by adding the `-P tale -q tale.q` parameters, for example:

+    ```
+    #!/bin/bash
+    #$ -P tale
+    #$ -q tale.q

+    echo "Hello world"
+    ```

 - **_Data Storage_**:

-  Research group storage folder: "tale2".
+  TALE group shared storage folder: "tale2".
 Only TALE group members have the access.

   Access research storage: https://www.sheffield.ac.uk/cics/research-storage/using-research-storage